csiebler/yolo3-py/README.md

-# YOLOv3 Python to JSON
+# YOLOv3 Python to CSV

 A simple tool for running video or camera data through [YOLOv3](https://pjreddie.com/darknet/yolo/) and outputting predictions to a CSV file.